DUNE-DAQ/daq-kube/docs/README.md

 ***NOTE:*** You cannot deploy a target to a kubernetes context other than the one defined in `.kluctl.yaml`.

+For example: `kluctl deploy -t pocket`

 To see what targets are defined you can run `kluctl list-targets` to see the `name` and defaults for each target.

 Or to get just a list of target names `kluctl list-targets | grep 'name:'`.

+***NOTE:*** if deploying into Pocket you should also set the hostname of your system via `--arg hostname=$HOSTNAME`

-For example: `kluctl deploy -t pocket`
+For example: `kluctl deploy -t pocket --arg hostname=$HOSTNAME`

-Or if you wish to provide a set of arguments via a yaml file: `kluctl deploy -t target --args-from-file=filename.yaml`
+***NOTE:*** when setting the passwords to non-default values you should use an args-file.
+You can provide a set of arguments via a yaml file: `kluctl deploy -t target --args-from-file=filename.yaml`

 ## Access to your cluster